saeziae/wg-trick/README.md

 ```

 - The `Mask` (not really a mask) indicates the subnet used by the WireGuard server.
+- The `PublicKey` under `Interface` is not required by WireGuard but we use it to distribute to client.
 - `Endpoint` under `Interface` is used to distribute your server domain (IP) to the client.
 - `IsGateway` indicates another server not in our subnet to which we forward the packets targeting its subnet.